flipdot/drinks-touch/README.md

 sudo apt-get install libsasl2-dev python-dev libldap2-dev libssl-dev pip2 install -r requirements.txt
 ```
-Then copy `drinks_touch/config.example.py` to `drinks_touch/config.py`, customizing the contents.

-Now, start PostgreSQL and OpenLDAP with `systemctl start`.
+Then, start PostgreSQL and OpenLDAP with `systemctl start`.
 And finally, run the entrypoint script `drinks_touch/game.py`.

 For embedded systems it is recommended to use `@reboot runGame.sh` inside a cron tab.
 This starts an X server, sets various display properties and puts the application itself in a loop.